Tony Roche: Coaching career

 After completing his playing career, Roche has developed a highly successful career as a tennis coach.
 He was the player-coach of the Denver Racquets who won the first World Team Tennis in competition 1974, and he was named WTT Coach of the Year.
 Ivan Lendl hired Roche in 1985 as a full-time coach for Roche's advice on volleying.
 Lendl dreamed of winning Wimbledon, and because Roche had been a fine grass court player, he sought his tutelage.
 Roche also coached former world no. 1 Patrick Rafter from 1997 to the end of his career in 2002.
 Roche coached world no. 1 Roger Federer from 2005 to 12 May 2007.
 It is reputed this was on a "handshake agreement" with no contract; Roche was paid by the week.
 Federer hired Roche for the opposite reason that Lendl hired him: to work on his clay-court game (as Roche had won the 1966 French Championships).
 He also coached two-time Grand Slam singles titlist Lleyton Hewitt, who was aiming to get his career back on track after a number of unsuccessful years on the ATP Tour.

 Honours

-Roche was made a Member of the Order of the British Empire (MBE) in 1981 and an Officer of the Order of Australia (AO) in 2001.
+Roche was made a Member of the Order of the British Empire (MBE) in the 1981 Birthday Honours and an Officer of the Order of Australia (AO) in 2001.
 He entered the International Tennis Hall of Fame alongside doubles partner and close friend John Newcombe in 1986.
 In 1990 he was inducted into the Sport Australia Hall of Fame.
 He received an Australian Sports Medal in 2000 and a Centenary Medal in 2001.